MPD Reports: Juveniles make inappropriate remarks and gestures to passing motorists; passenger arrested for drugs after traffic stop

 - Traffic Stop – Monroe Motor Inn – The vehicle was stopped for a taillight violation.
 After an investigation, the passenger was arrested for possession of a Schedule II Drug.

-- Dispute – Windsor Dr.- Marylin Jones and Lois Jones having a verbal dispute.
+- Dispute – Windsor Dr.- Couple having a verbal dispute.
 Remedies advised.

 - Juvenile Problem – Bridgeport Lane -Named subject left home and was walking in the rain.
 He was returned home and taken to school in Athens.
 Report taken.